White Monks: A Life in Shadows

 that is rarely seen by others.

 film.
 They offer an intimate glimpse into an ancient way of life that is slowly disappearing,

 a testament to lives devoted to spiritual service, in extraordinary counterpoint to the

 Handmade Book, White Monks: A Life in Shadows

 Printed in a limited edition of fifty.
 With selected quotes by Henry David Thoreau, James Thurber, Robert Browning and others.
 In English and Spanish.

-Held in the collections of the Herron Art Library at Indiana University-Purdue University Indianapolis, and The University of Washington.
+Held in the collections of the Herron Art Library at Indiana University-Purdue University Indianapolis, The University of Washington and The British Library.

 Sound design by Francesca Phillips